teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups-series-a-round.md

 DRAFT POST

-Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post discusses raising Angel and Seed capital for technology startups.
+Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post is about raising a Series A round.

 [^1]: This is advice worth reading, but it may not be advice that’s right for your startup.

-## Raising Money
+# Raising Money

 [How to Fund a Startup](http://paulgraham.com/startupfunding.html). [*Paul Graham*](https://twitter.com/paulg), 2005.
 As usual, Paul Graham's essays are a good jumping off point.
 This one provides an overview of the startup funding process.